FedeDat/VASP-tutorial/README.txt

  (5) Additional class (https://youtu.be/ot9JmNC-UpE) covering an introduction to Blender (https://www.blender.org/), open-source rendering software.

 Each class includes
- (a) notes and hands-on exercises provided by the VASP team; (b) additional notes prepared by Dr. Federico Dattila; (c) additional material provided by Dr. Federico Dattila (when applicable).
+ (a) notes and hands-on exercises provided by the VASP support team; (b) additional notes prepared by Dr. Federico Dattila; (c) additional material provided by Dr. Federico Dattila (when applicable).